SHIPLEY AND RETURN FROM SKIPTON THROUGH THE YORKSHIRE DALES AND BRONTE COUNTRY

-It is 2 hours from Bingley to Shipley, turn just after bridge 20
+It is 12 minutes from Saltaire to Shipley, turn just after bridge 208

-It is just over 17 hours cruising back to South Field Farm, so about 4/5 hours cruising per day with plenty of time to stop and explore the places you didn't get time for on the way, take time to explore Bingley, Saltaire and Skipton !!
+It is just over 11.5 hours cruising back to Thorlby Swing bridge, so plenty of time to stop and explore the places you didn't get time for on the way, take time to explore Bingley, Saltaire and Skipton !!

 NB: This route has been provided as a guide only.
 Information may become inaccurate or out of date.
 You should always check with the marina that the route is possible within your time frame, current weather conditions and canal stoppages etc.